donnaware/movidius_windows/README.md

 Now you will see this:
 ![browse device](images/browse3.jpg)

 Pick the Universal Serial Bus devices option.
 Now you will get this screen:
 ![browse device](images/browse4.jpg)

-on my computer there was just the one choice, if you have others, ignore those and pick "WinUSB Device" from the list and click next.
+On my computer there was just the one choice, if you have others, ignore those and pick "WinUSB Device" from the list and click next.
 You will get a warning message:
 ![warning will robinson](images/warning.jpg)

 click Yes (but don't blame me if disaster strikes, proceed at your own risk !).